-Local Economy - The Tiburon Fire Protection District serves a prosperous community with an average unemployment rate of 5.1% during the fiscal year 2019-20, less than California average unemployment rate of 7.0% for the same period.
+Local Economy - The Tiburon Fire Protection District serves a prosperous community with an average unemployment rate of 6.6% during the fiscal year 2020-21, less than California average unemployment rate of 9.3% for the same period.
 The local housing market has continued to pick up in recent years, and property values in Tiburon have been increasing.
 It is possible, however, that the District's predominant revenue source, property tax revenue could stall in response to the global pandemic.
 Slower growth is anticipated over the next several years and the District's management will continue to proceed with fiscal prudence.

 District Operations - The District is responsible for providing the highest level of emergency and non-emergency services to the community in an effort to protect life, property and the environment.
-The District's service area encompasses approximately 5.5 square miles, serving a population of over 11,000 and protecting the Town of Tiburon, the City of Belvedere, unincorporated residential and wildland areas on the peninsula and parts of the San Francisco Bay to Angel Island State Park.
+The District's service area encompasses approximately 5.5 square miles, serving a population of just under 11,000 and protecting the Town of Tiburon, the City of Belvedere, unincorporated residential and wildland areas on the peninsula and parts of the San Francisco Bay and Angel Island State Park.
 Within the boundaries of the District are large single-family homes and multi-family residential complexes, numerous small businesses and hiking trails.

-As of the fiscal year ending June 30, 2020, the District has thirty-two employees (24 career safety, 3 administrative personnel, 2 prevention personnel and 3 firefighter trainees) staffing two companies, which include structure engines, wildland engines and support units.
+As of the fiscal year ending June 30, 2021, the District has twenty-nine employees (20 career safety, 3 administrative personnel, 3 prevention personnel and 3 firefighter trainees) staffing two engine companies, which include structure engines, wildland engines and support units.
 The Fire Chief oversees the general operations of the District in accordance with the policy direction prescribed by the Board of Directors.
 The Fire Chief is supported by a Deputy Fire Marshal, a Finance Officer, an Executive Assistant and three Battalion Chiefs, each serving as the District's Training, Logistics or Operations Officer.